nushell-prophet/nu-goodies/README.md

 So we make a new paragraph with a double new line, and leave single new lines to be concatenated automatically by `cprint`.

+This behaviour can be disabled with the `--keep_single_breaks` flag.
 ```